s-digiro/shellbird/README.md

 ## Genre Tree
 Genres are read from a file.
 An example is in the root of the project, genres.txt.
-Right now the path to the file is hardcoded, on my machine, but soon it will be configurable

 ## To Do: